 Plans to enjoy the warmer weather, socialise, and get outdoors more has prompted a call asking everyone to play their part in helping the NHS give people the help they need, when they need it.

-Dr Paul Cook, NHS Kernow governing body chairman, said: “We all want to make the most of the next stage of the relaxation of lockdown, and health and care partners across the county are getting ready for a summer like no other.
+Dr Paul Cook, NHS Kernow governing body chairman, said: “We all want to make the most of the next stage of the relaxation of lockdown.
+Health and care partners across the county are getting ready for a summer like no other.

 “But people should continue to maintain their guard against the COVID virus, protect themselves, their loved ones and friends, and the NHS.